rapidsai/raft/README.md

 - `libraft` (optional) C++ shared library containing pre-compiled template instantiations and runtime API.
 - `pylibraft` (optional) Python library
 - `raft-dask` (optional) Python library for deployment of multi-node multi-GPU algorithms that use the RAFT `raft::comms` abstraction layer in Dask clusters.
-- `raft-ann-bench` (optional) Benchmarking tool for easily producing benchmarks that compare RAFT's vector search algorithms against other state-of-the-art implementations.
-- `raft-ann-bench-cpu` (optional) Reproducible benchmarking tool similar to above, but doesn't require CUDA to be installed on the machine.
-Can be used to test in environments with competitive CPUs.

 Use the following command, depending on your CUDA version, to install all of the RAFT packages with conda (replace `rapidsai` with `rapidsai-nightly` to install more up-to-date but less stable nightly packages). `mamba` is preferred over the `conda` command.
 ```bash